 In working with our customers, we are seeing that our most successful ones are following a similar path to adopting AI tools in their products and processes:

-- View problems through the lens of AI.
 Machines have become smart but we are still years away from human-like intelligence.
 However, until then it is possible for us to understand how machines can learn from data.
-Depending on the use case, data may be classified, segment, interpreted, extracted and you can run regressions on it.
+Depending on the use case, data may be classified, segmented, interpreted, or extracted and you can run regressions on it.
 Looking at your business processes (and data) in this manner is the entry ticket to the promised land of AI.

-- Start with something small.
-Regardless how intuitive a software is, new tools and technology can be overwhelming.
+Regardless of how intuitive software is, new tools and technology can be overwhelming.
 Not only because of the newness itself but also the change aspect around it.
 Therefore, it has proven worthwhile to set up a first experiment – or pilot – with a high probability of demonstrating a positive return on investment.